Chapter 4 : A Perpetual Mess

 Bea wrest her vial back and gave Albus a pat on the back.
 "You did good."

-Albus beamed and returned to work.
+Albus beamed.
 The Slytherin, now reduced to a shivering harmless mess, was a concern no more.
 A wet kitten in a fishbowl, indeed—and she wasn't fishing him out this time.

 Bea then remembered that her bag was still on the floor and likely getting wetter by the second.
 She shuffled her nearby belongings back inside and ran around retrieving the rest of her things.
 The worst was finding her Remembrall, which had rolled clear across the room.
 She had nearly forgotten that it was in her bag, which would have been quite unfortunate.

-When she was satisfied that everything was accounted for, she ambled back to the other two, but one look at Scorpius made her stop.
+When she was satisfied that everything was accounted for, she ambled back to the cauldron, but one look at Scorpius made her stop.

 Scorpius saw her charging toward him too late to dodge, and Bea crashed into him, tearing the paper from him.
 She landed on top in a tangle, clutching a fragment.
 The sharp point of her elbow jammed down on his upper arm as she snatched the other half.